diba-lab/sleep_loss_hippocampal_replay/README.md

 ![Example SD session](sleep_scoring_example.png)

 ### Interactive replay plot
-Please download the .html file from this link https://www.dropbox.com/s/e6nh5ucjsw0upgh/trajectory_replay_events.html?dl=0
+Please download the .html file from this link (the file is too large to host on GitHub currently): https://www.dropbox.com/s/e6nh5ucjsw0upgh/trajectory_replay_events.html?dl=0

 In this file you will find an interactive plot as shown in the screenshot below: